 The assignment of hardware resources to Compute Nodes is a crucial step to achieve optimal performance for a simulation using MPI computing.
-Hardware resources in this context are CPUs (i.e., CPU cores and CPU devices/sockets) and hardware accelerators (GPU devices or Xeon Phi devices).
+Hardware resources in this context are CPUs (i.e., CPU cores and CPU devices/sockets) and hardware accelerators (GPU devices).
 Please note that the algorithm assigning the computational workload and simulation data to Compute Nodes is based on the assumption that the hardware resources of each Compute Node are identical in terms of hardware equipment and performance.
 Thus, it is strongly recommended to assign identical hardware resources to all Compute Nodes to get the best possible performance.

 The hardware resources specified either in the acceleration dialog or on the command line are meant per Compute Node, i.e., if each compute node is supposed to use a single CPU device/socket plus a single hardware accelerator device (e.g., a GPU), one CPU device and one GPU should be specified regardless of the number of Compute Nodes used for the simulation.
-The settings in the acceleration dialog for this case are shown in 12.
+The settings in the acceleration dialog for this case are shown in figure 12.
 All three settings can also be specified on the command line of a simulation started in batch mode.
 The corresponding command line options are shown in figure 12 as well.
-CST STU-
+CST STUDIO SUITE[®] will assign hardware resources found on the computers specified either in the MPI computing dialog or in the machinefile to Compute Nodes based on the following rules.